 - Choose the right question type for your survey

-- 30 customer feedback questions examples
+- Website feedback questions

 Ready?
 Here we go!